-- " To provide information to enable Rancho Santiago CCD to manage the costs and liabilities associated with its retiree health benefits. - " To provide information to enable Rancho Santiago CCD to communicate the financial implications of retiree health benefits to internal financial staff, the Board, employee groups and other affected parties. - " To provide information needed to comply with Governmental Accounting Standards Board Accounting Standard 12 (GASB 12) and with GASB accounting standards 43 and 45 related to "other postemployment benefits" (OPEB's).
+- To provide information to enable Rancho Santiago CCD to manage the costs and liabilities associated with its retiree health benefits. - To provide information to enable Rancho Santiago CCD to communicate the financial implications of retiree health benefits to internal financial staff, the Board, employee groups and other affected parties. - To provide information needed to comply with Governmental Accounting Standards Board Accounting Standards 43 and 45 related to "other postemployment benefits" (OPEB's).